 ASCs (and hospitals) are looking for alternative ways to help patients manage their pain while lowering the risk of substance abuse or drug overdoses.
 Administering opioid-sparing medication at the proper dosage and frequency is one way to minimize longer-term opioid dependencies.

-The need for multimodal pain management: The ASCs balancing act to treat pain
+The need for multimodal pain management: The ASCs balancing act

 The benefits of ASC surgery may be negated by a rise in hospital admissions from dissatisfied patients in pain – unless the pain is managed well.
 On the other hand, there is a need to control dosing and prevent accidental overdoses or the risk of patients developing dependencies.